 My Grab account got suspended

 From the airport, we had two options to reach Hoi An.
 Those being to hire a Taxi for 350 000 VND or catch a local bus from the Central Bus Station for 25 000 VND.
 "When in Rome..." for motto, we opted for the latter - the most local of the two.
 To reach the Central Bus Station, we called a Grab that never came, another one that cancelled, and one more that couldn't find us even with Chau speaking with the driver in Vietnamese, not to mention that we punched the address into the app while booking the ride.
-At some point, Chau suggested we started walking since she thought the station was only 8 minutes away.
+At some point, Chau suggested we start walking since she thought the station was only 8 minutes away.
 After 10 minutes walking, I double-checked the distance on my phone and realized it was 8 minutes away by car, and about an hour away by foot.
 Really, Chau?
-When I tried again hiring a Grab, it didn't work anymore as no driver would pick up my booking.
+When I tried again hiring a Grab, it didn't work anymore, as no driver would pick up my booking.
 The bottom line of this frustrating series of events was that I got my Grab account suspended for having a too high cancellation ratio in a short amount of time.
 You see, Grab operates on an automatic algorithm that spots irregular activities to avoid having their system cheated by hacking bots.
 Imagine a competing company sabotaging the Grab service while providing a flawless offering on the market.
-The problem with such a security system is that it doesn't account for the cleverness of the drivers.
+The problem with such a security system is that it doesn't account for the drivers’ lack of cleverness.
 If this happens to you, don't panic!
 Although you won't receive a notification stating that your account was suspended, you will end up in an infinite reloading loop for not finding any driver in your area.
 There is no explicit option to reactivate your account.
 The way to do it is through the in-app "Contact us in English" option.
 Just mention what happened and make sure you get their pity.
 The Grab Customer Service will investigate your account with your username and provide you with a detailed explanation and root cause of your account suspension.
 Normally (and if your act was on point), they will manage to reinstate your account within minutes.
 In the end, I was able to book rides again within 24 hours.

 We ended up booking our ride with Chau's phone not to waste time, crossed one of the city's majestic signature bridges and finally reached our destination.
 We wasted so much time with those Grab shenanigans that once we got to the bus station, we saw the little yellow bus connecting Da Nang to Hoi An leaving right before our eyes.
 Our driver then proposed to chase after the bus so we could catch it, so he made a U-turn, crossed the same bridge a second time and started honking.
 Next thing you know, we found ourselves right in the middle of a Bond movie scene - minus the gun shooting - while zigzagging between motorbikes.
 We finally caught the bus and rode to Hoi An for the next hour.